aryanmainkar/Matching-and-Image-stitching-with-SIFT-and-RANSAC./README.md

 # Keypoint Detectors

-The first part of assignment 2 is all about keypoint detection.
+This assignment is all about keypoint detection.
 Being able to work with and evaluate a range of keypoint detectors is important for many computer vision tasks.
 To evaluate the efficacy of these detectors, you will evaluate them on the CIFAR-10 dataset.

 You will evaluate Histogram of Oriented Gradients and SIFT features both qualitatively and quantitatively.
 You will then use these features to train a simple classifier and evaluate the performance of each feature set on the CIFAR-10 dataset.